obsidianmd/obsidian-help/en/Getting started/Download and install Obsidian.md

 3. Open the installation file and follow the instructions.
 4. Open Obsidian the same way you would open any other application.

+> [!tip] System installer available
+> For those who require a system installer for Windows, you can find the `-allusers.exe` download on the [Releases](https://github.com/obsidianmd/obsidian-releases/releases) page.

 ## Install Obsidian on macOS

 1. Open your browser and go to [Download Obsidian](https://obsidian.md/download).